microsoft/LightGBM/python-package/README.rst

 ``pip install lightgbm --install-option=--gpu``

 Note: Boost and OpenCL are needed: details for installation can be found in `gpu-support <https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#with-gpu-support>`_.
-Need to export `OpenCL_INCLUDE_DIR` and `BOOST_ROOT` before installation.
+Need to add OpenCL_INCLUDE_DIR to PATH and export BOOST_ROOT before installation.

 Install with MinGW on Windows